kjvarga/sitemap_generator/README.md

   Uses `carrierwave` to upload to any service supported by CarrierWave.

+* `SitemapGenerator::NeverWriteAdapter`

+  Exposes sitemap as a string--only use for small sitemaps.

 Some documentation exists [on the wiki page][remote_hosts].

 Sometimes it is desirable to host your sitemap files on a remote server and point robots